 - Program development

-- Communicate with grass roots community people in a non-patronizing manner.
+- Communicate with community organizations in a compassionate and understanding manner.

 - Work with diverse groups of individuals to promote cooperation and mutual understanding.